Since its establishment, the Foundation has distributed SEK 45 million to fund more than 207 symposia.

 The Wallenberg Foundations

-The Wallenberg Foundations is the collective name for the non-profit public and private foundations established by individual members of the Wallenberg family or in honor of family members.
+The Wallenberg Foundations is the collective name for 16 non-profit public and private foundations established by individual members of the Wallenberg family or in honor of family members.

-The three largest Foundations granted a total of SEK 2.2 billion in 2018.
+The Foundations granted a total of SEK 2.6 billion in 2022.

 The other two large foundations are Marianne and Marcus Wallenberg Foundation (scientific research mainly within the social sciences), and Marcus and Amalia Wallenberg Foundation (scientific research mainly within the humanities).